ttntm/ttntm/src/blog/08-jquery-filter.md

 </div>{% endraw %}
 ```

-Before having a look at the process of obtaining the `hero` resource mentioned above, it's important to mention that `{{range .Params.works }}` pulls all `work` elements, essentially providing their value as an additional class of each portfolio item's parent `div`.
+Before having a look at the process of obtaining the `hero` resource mentioned above, it's important to mention that `range .Params.works` pulls all `work` elements, essentially providing their value as an additional class of each portfolio item's parent `div`.
 Our filter is going to access this class list to determine which elements to show.

 The images, each portfolio item's respective `hero` resource, are rendered by the following bit of code: